 - Hiking trail – Jefferson County Open Space maintains a trail on top of the Ridge.

 - Take advantage of our interpretive signs along the Ridge to learn about the paleontology, geology, and natural history of Dinosaur Ridge and Colorado.

 - Although the Ridge is closed to vehicular traffic, we have many cyclists who enjoy Dinosaur Ridge along with our pedestrian walkers.
 Please stay in the walking lane—the side closest to the Ridge during your journey.

 - Our indoor exhibit hall, Trek Through Time, is located in our historic Barn building, located behind (north) of the Gift Shop.
-You will need to purchase a ticket in our Gift Shop for admittance to Trek Through Time.
-Our volunteer docents are filled with knowledge and love sharing it with our visitors.
+Purchase a ticket in our Gift Shop for admittance to Trek Through Time.
+Our volunteer docents love sharing their knowledge with our visitors.

 WHAT ELSE CAN I DO AT DINOSAUR RIDGE?

 - Purchase a souvenir in one of our Gift Shops.

 - Sift for fossils in the Benton Seaway Box.